-PREVENTING PEER ON PEER ABUSE
+PREVENTING PEER ON PEER/CHILD ON CHILD ABUSE

-FSM's approach to peer on peer abuse will be part of FSM's broader whole school approach to safeguarding and child protection.
+FSM's approach to peer on peer/ child on child abuse will be part of FSM's broader whole school approach to safeguarding and child protection.

 FSM has a clear set of values and standards, and these will be upheld and demonstrated throughout all aspects of FSM life.